 Our ability to compete in the highly competitive biotechnology and pharmaceutical industries depends upon our ability to attract and retain highly qualified managerial, scientific and medical personnel.
-We are highly dependent on our management and scientific personnel, including our President and Chief Executive Officer, Dr. Usman, our Chief Medical Officer, Dr. Levy, our Chief Financial Officer, Fletcher Payne, and our Senior Vice President of Technical Operations, Andrew Hetherington.
+We are highly dependent on our management and scientific personnel, including our President and Chief Executive Officer, Dr. Nassim Usman, our Chief Medical Officer, Dr. Howard Levy, our Chief Financial Officer, Fletcher Payne, our Senior Vice President of Technical Operations, Andrew Hetherington and our Vice President of Translational Research, Dr. Grant Blouse.
 We do not maintain "key man" insurance policies on the lives of these individuals or the lives of any of our other employees.
 In addition, we will need to add personnel to achieve our business objectives.
 The loss of the services of any of our executive officers, other key employees, and our inability to find suitable replacements, or our inability to hire new clinical development and manufacturing personnel, could result in delays in product development and harm our business.